Volta Velha Reserve

 The Volta Velha Reserve is formed by two RPPNs (Private natural heritage reserve) located in the same property in Itapoá-SC: Palmital Farm (1992) and Volta Velha Reserve - Father Piet van der Aart (2018) which together total 875 hectares of protected areas of Lowland Atlantic Rain-forest.

 The Reserve holds one of the largest collections of researches of these forests with scientific works published over the last 32 years.
-This area is also a model of shared management between the owners and the ADEA, Association of Defense and Environmental Education.
+This area is also a model of shared management between the owners and the ADEA, Association of Environmental Defense and Education.

 Translation: "The more we know the more we love" (access floor to CREFC, with artwork by Cíntia Beatriz Machado Pereira and photo by João Henrique Le Senechal)